You Must Be Joking! (1965 film): Production

 The film was based on an original story by Michael Winner which was inspired by a real army initiative test where soldiers were asked to get as far away as possible from their camp at Catterick.
 He hired Alan Hackney, who had written several Boulting Brothers screenplays, to write the script.

 While looking for finance, Winner was approached to make a film with the Dave Clark Five, but Winner did not like the idea.
 Charles H. Schneer liked the Hackney script and agreed to make it under a deal he had with Columbia and Winner says he suggested John Boorman take over the Dave Clark movie.
 Winner said Columbia insisted that Michael Callan play a lead role.
 Winner called the actor "a nice fellow who didn't sell the film in America and didn't help it in England either."

 Winner hired a cameraman who felt they could not film in the locations that had been chosen, so Winner replaced him with Geoff Unsworth.

 Johnny Speight did some uncredited writing on the film.

-Reception
+Critical reception

 Winner says the film received good reviews but was not popular at the box office.

+The Monthly Film Bulletin wrote: "In spite of the enormous odds against it, all the old jokes come off again quite well.
+Highlights are Terry-Thomas, blowing a hunting horn as he pursues escaped contestants with a view to throwing them back into the maze, and becoming hopelessly entangled with a real fox hunt; and Michael Callan madly parodying a television dance routine.
+Also the new waviness, now bringing its share of frozen shots and speeded-up photography to even as unlikely a subject as this, can be said to enliven the look of things somewhat."

 TV Guide called the film: "Lunacy and laughs galore, with director Winner's gimmicky style much in evidence."